 How to Apply

-To apply and to download an application, go to the County Veterans Service Office CACVSO website.
+To apply download an application, than go to your local County Veterans Service Office.
 For more information, you can also contact the admissions office or the Veterans Affairs office of any California college system campus.

 This program does not cover expenses like books, housing and parking.
 To be eligible, the student must:

 Have a parent who is a disabled veteran (0% or more disabled); or